+Have fun creating a solar system on construction paper.
 Cut out different sized planets,

 moons, stars, comets, meteorites,

-rings and a sun.
+rings and the Sun.

-2. Place all of your Solar System
+2. Place all of the Solar System

 on the black poster paper and then

-glue each one to the paper.
+glue each object to the paper.

 Our Solar System Facts